kotleni/MoneyTracker-ios/readme.md

 ## MoneyTracker
 Very simple iOS application for tracking your money.
 Support EN and RU languages.<br>

 This project was created to validate my skills (and gain new ones) in development.
 You can support me by purchasing an in-app subscription.
 I am ready for any criticism and support.
-Thanks to <a href="https://github.com/openmetrue">Mark Hmelnitsky</a> for contributing.<br>
+Thanks to <a href="https://github.com/openmetrue">Mark Hmelnitsky</a> for contributing and code-review.<br>
 <a href="https://apps.apple.com/ua/app/moneytracker/id1631794003">Get from AppStore</a> (see screenshots on appstore page)

 ### 🔥 Features